EdFue/Ruby-website/README.md

 Database creation and initialization: rails db:migrate

-How to run the tests:
-rails test
+rails db:seed

 How to run the application:
-rails server
+rails s

-Visit http://localhost:3000 in your web browser to access the application.
+Visit http://localhost:3000/index.html in your web browser to access the SPA.